Schiff says more hearings, witnesses possible

 “The investigation isn’t going to end,” Schiff said.

-Democrats argue that the president leveraged his office for personal political gain, but Republicans contend that the allegation is unsupported by firsthand testimony.
+Democrats argue that the president leveraged his office for personal political gain.
+Trump had $391 million in congressionally approved U.S. assistance withheld from Ukraine from July to September and pushed Ukraine to launch investigations into political rivals.
+But Republicans contend that the allegation he sought to bribe Ukraine is unsupported by firsthand testimony.

-“It’s probably the first time that they actually realized this whole Russia thing was a hoax and the Ukraine thing is a hoax,” Nunes said of viewers.
+“It’s probably the first time that they actually realized this whole Russia thing was a hoax and the Ukraine thing is a hoax,” Nunes contended.

 Schiff said he wants to talk with constituents and colleagues before making a final judgment on impeachment.
 Still, he argued that the evidence produced so far “overwhelmingly shows serious misconduct by the president.”